Key takeaways

 Bottom Line

 The container isolation model is genuinely different from application-level security.
-When an agent runs in Docker/Apple Container with only explicitly mounted directories visible, "the AI went rogue" has bounded blast radius.
+When an agent runs in a Docker sandbox with only explicitly mounted directories visible, "the AI went rogue" has bounded blast radius.
+And the original gap — WhatsApp-only — has closed: Telegram, Slack, Discord, and Gmail now ship in the main repo.